Harry2166/pokemon-typing-simulator-website/README.md

 If you want to get to the basics as quickly as possible, each section of this documentation features a [Quick-Start Guide](https://anvil.works/docs/overview/quickstarts?utm_source=github:app_README).

 ### issues
-- rock electric matchup data is wrong, double check
+- matchup data may likely still be prone to error, will need to debug.